Woaf/EffectiveModernCXX/Item31-34  - lambdas/Item32 - use init capture/README.md

 }, std::move (data));
 ```

 `std::bind` produces function objects (or "bind objects" by Scott Meyers).
 The first argument of `std::bind` is a functor (callable object).
 Further arguments are parameters that will be passed to that function object.
-The obejct returnd by `std::bind` **contain copies of the values that are passed into it**.
+The object returnd by `std::bind` **contain copies of the values that are passed into it**.
 Lvalue arguments are copy constructed inside the bind object, while rvalue arguments are move constructed.